BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

 - Individual product implementations not interoperable

 {% include image.html
-   image = "/assets/images/guide/private-key-management/illustration-placeholder.jpg"
+   image = "/assets/images/guide/private-key-management/schemes/threshold-signatures.jpg"
-   retina = "/assets/images/guide/private-key-management/illustration-placeholder@2x.jpg"
+   retina = "/assets/images/guide/private-key-management/schemes/threshold-signatures@2x.jpg"
-   alt-text = ""
-   caption = "Illustration of threshold signatures." width = 800
-   height = 400
+   alt-text = "Threshold signatures illustration" caption = "One key is split into several pieces, more than one are required for controlling the wallet." width = 800 height = 400
 %}